bustardcelly/blog-to-markdown/blog-posts/2014/01/08/bdd-in-js-cucumberjs/index.md

 ### Then
 <hr/>
-We progressed through our step implementations and have reached the step(s) at which we assert operations and properties that prove that or scenario provides its intended value.
-As mentioned previously, [CucumberJS](https://github.com/cucumber/cucumber-js) does not provide an assert library.
-My preference in assertion libraries lies with a combination of [Chai](https://github.com/chaijs/chai), [Sinon](http://github.com/cjohansen/Sinon.JS) and [Sinon-Chai](http://github.com/domenic/sinon-chai), but for the examples in this post, I am just going to use the `assert` module that comes with [NodeJS](http://nodejs.org).
+We progressed through our step implementations and have reached the step(s) at which we assert operations and properties that prove that our scenario provides its intended value.
+As mentioned previously, [CucumberJS](https://github.com/cucumber/cucumber-js) does not provide an assertion library.
+My preference in assertion libraries is a combination of [Chai](https://github.com/chaijs/chai), [Sinon](http://github.com/cjohansen/Sinon.JS) and [Sinon-Chai](http://github.com/domenic/sinon-chai), but for the examples in this post, I am just going to use the `assert` module that comes with [NodeJS](http://nodejs.org).
 I encourage you to check out other assertion libraries and leave a note if you have a favorite; perhaps one of these posts will address how I use __Chai__ and __Sinon__.

 _Note: This section will be a little example heavy as we quickly switch from modifying our code and run the spec runner frequently._